 Rising temperatures and earlier snowmelt are shown to increase the frequency of wildfires, especially in Northern California.
-Fire size and intensity have already increased significantly in the Sierra Nevada since the early 1980s.64 Increasing fuel supply has also led to the regional increase in wildfires, a product of increased winter rains in place of snowfall.65 The Plumas County Hazard Mitigation Plan indicates that the highest fuel hazard is along the Feather River Canyon.66 According to the Cal-Adapt Wildfire: Fire Risk Map (2015), the UFR watershed may experience a one- to twofold increase in burned area by 2050 and a two- to threefold increase in burned area by 2085.
+Fire size and intensity have already increased significantly in the Sierra Nevada since the early 1980s (USDA 2013a).
+Increasing fuel supply has also led to the regional increase in wildfires, a product of increased winter rains in place of snowfall (ibid.).
+The Plumas County Hazard Mitigation Plan indicates that the highest fuel hazard is along the Feather River Canyon (Plumas Co.
+2013d).
+The UFR watershed may experience a one- to twofold increase in burned area by 2050 and a two- to threefold increase in burned area by 2085 (Cal-Adapt 2015).
 This increased risk of severe wildfires poses a significant risk to water quality in the Upper Feather River by increasing sedimentation and runoff that disrupt the river's normal and healthy function.
 Avalanche chutes, debris chutes, and alluvial fans can be extremely active in flood events that occur after wildfires, which can degrade the quality of the habitat and threaten aquatic species.
 Unmitigated forest growth without the intervention of a fuels reduction program may increase this risk.